Dynamical Casimir effect via four- and five-photon transitions using a strongly detuned atom: Introduction

-In this paper it is shown that photons can also be generated from vacuum for $\eta\approx 4\nu$ and $\eta\approx 5\nu$ (via effective four- and five-photons transitions) by placing into the oscillating cavity strongly detuned qubit and cyclic qutrit, respectively.
+In this paper it is shown that photons can also be generated from vacuum for $\eta\approx 4\nu$ and $\eta\approx 5\nu$ (via effective four- and five-photons transitions) by placing into the oscillating cavity a strongly detuned qubit and cyclic qutrit, respectively.
 For brevity, these phenomena are called 4- and 5-photon dynamical Casimir effects (4DCE and 5DCE), since the stationary atom remains approximately in the ground state during the evolution.
 The overall behavior does not depend on the precise dependence of $\chi$ on $\omega$, so for simplicity it is assumed $\chi =(4\omega)^{-1}d\omega /dt$ throughout the paper.
 The photon creation rates are usually very small, however, it is predicted analytically and confirmed numerically that they increase orders of magnitude in the vicinity of certain atomic frequencies, becoming of the order $10^{-3}\varepsilon$.
 The analytical description of the unitary dynamics is derived in the dressed-states basis, and it is shown that for a constant modulation frequency the amount of created photons is limited due to effective Kerr nonlinearities.

 This paper is organized as follows.
 General analytical description of the unitary dynamics is presented in Sec. \ref{s2}.
-In Sec. \ref{s3} the case of a qubit is studied in details, and approximate expressions for the 4DCE transition rate are derived in different regimes of parameters.
-The possibility of 5DCE using a cyclic qutrit is raised in Sec. \ref{s4}.
+In Sec. \ref{s3} the case of a qubit is studied in detail, and approximate expressions for the 4DCE transition rate are derived in different regimes of parameters.
+The dressed-states of the cyclic qutrit and the resonant enhancement of 5DCE are discussed in Sec. \ref{s4}.
 Sec. \ref{s5} presents exact numeric results on the system dynamics for the initial vacuum state, confirming the analytical predictions and exemplifying typical behaviors of 4DCE and 5DCE; the influence of dissipation is also briefly discussed for the case of a qubit in Sec. \ref{s5a}.
 Finally, the conclusions are summarized in Sec. \ref{s6}.